MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Santa-Gifts/README.md

 Change everyone with your surname to show they've been naughty.

 16. Ensure that all the newly regsitered naughty children only get a `Lump of coal`.
-Some useful code is shwon below.
+Some useful code, for a sub-query, is shown below.

 ```sql
 ...